dilarabikmaz/wellness_journal/README.md

 # The Yalie Wellness Journal
+This project was developed as a final group project for CS50.

 ## How to run:
 * Download the journal.zip file and upload its contents to CodeHS